spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-zed-rest-api.md

 {% endinfo_block %}

-### Step 1: Create a simple Zed module with controller
+## 1. Create a simple Zed module with controller

 Create a new module Api in `Pyz/Zed` scope.